jhe274/Jiachen-He.github.io/_pages/cv.md

   - **Data Analysis**: Created and implemented multiple Python scripts for comprehensive Faraday rotation data analysis.
 All scripts and packages are available on GitHub to promote transparency and collaboration in scientific research.

-  - **Synchronous Data Acquisition (SDAQ)**: Proficient in developing modular Python-based SDAQ systems for communication with scientific instruments such as wavelength meters, laser controllers, lock-in amplifiers, and Gaussmeter.
+  - **Synchronous Data Acquisition (SDAQ)**: Proficient in developing modular Python-based SDAQ systems for communication with scientific instruments such as wavelength meter, laser controller, lock-in amplifiers, and Gaussmeter.
 The system efficiently initializes, configures, and synchronizes instruments, sending TTL-level pulse trigger signals and recording data in their buffers with sub-millisecond time differences.

   - **Merritt Coil Development and Implementation**: Designed and simulated a compact Merritt coil system to replace Helmholtz coils, reducing the size by 6x while doubling the longitudinal field gradient and increasing the uniform field range by 33%.
 Utilized Python and Autodesk Inventor, collaborating closely with machine shop teams to ensure successful implementation.